 - Pour into your favorite glass and enjoy!

-- To make this smoothie vegan, swap 1 scoop of collagen powder with 1 serving Protein Smoothie Boost
+- To make this smoothie vegan, swap 1 scoop of collagen powder with 1 serving of homemade protein powder

 - You can swap in any kind of yogurt, just choose one that’s plain or with limited sugar